enkodellc/blazorboilerplate/README.md

 ### Problem Solving Tips
 - Make sure you have all pre-requisites installed.
 - Keep It Simple Stupid: If you are running into issues with SQL / connection string.
-First CHECK both appsettings.json (for production) and appsettings.development.json (for development).
+First CHECK both appsettings.json (appsettings.production.json for production) and (appsettings.development.json for development).
-Test out with SQLlite / file db.
+- Test out with SQLlite / file db.
 Then test out with a known good connection string.
 - Go back to the Origin: BlazorBoilerplate was built off of [BlazorWithIdentity](https://github.com/stavroskasidis/BlazorWithIdentity) so first step is to run this and try and publish.
 The reasoning is that this is a very lean project to reduce the amount of code and resources requiring debugging.
 - If still failing get on [Gitter BlazorBoilerplate](https://gitter.im/blazorboilerplate/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) for Blazor Boilerplate or  [Gitter aspnet/Blazor](https://gitter.im/aspnet/Blazor?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge).